arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 ```

 Then we can change the implementation of our `Sync` adapter to use `grocer` gem
-instead.
+instead (we need some tweeks to the other implementations as well).
 In simplest version it can be:

 ```
 #!ruby